 Cancer is a complex disease, and it is not always easy to determine its cause.
 Researchers have investigated many different substances to find out if they increase a person’s risk of cancer.
-Substances that can cause cancer are known as carcinogens.
+Substances that can cause cancer are

 Roasted coffee beans contain a substance called acrylamide, which is a byproduct of the roasting process.